Special Events Intern

 From idea generating to making phone calls to restaurants for donations, this opportunity requires a team player willing to do whatever it takes to make our events successful.
 The intern will assist with a host of other activities and responsibilities insofar as these provide possibilities for learning and personal growth and further the mission of the team.
 This position is an ideal opportunity for an individual wanting to gain solid professional skills while jump-starting a career in events planning and fundraising.

-This internship is for summer 2019 and is unpaid.
+This internship is for fall 2019 and is unpaid.

 - Venue research and scheduling